Sinn Bodhi: Tattoo artist

-Since July 2012 Cvjetkovich has been a tattoo artist at Las Vegas Tattoo Company located in Tampa FL, Precious Slut Tattoo Co in Las Vegas and Dermagraph Ink in Los Angeles.
+Since July 2012 Cvjetkovich has been a tattoo artist at Las Vegas Tattoo Company located in Tampa Florida, Precious Slut Tattoo Co in Las Vegas and Dermagraph Ink in Los Angeles.

 Personal life

 Cvjetkovich is the childhood friend of two wrestlers, Edge and Christian.
 While growing up, as stated in Edge's book, Cvjetkovich was referred to as "Fatty" by Edge and Christian.
 Cvjetkovich is a protégé and close friend of Jake Roberts.
 Cvjetkovich's brother, Steven, is also a professional wrestler.
 He performs under the ring name Kobra Kai and was a mainstay in the Canada-based Blood, Sweat and Ears promotion.
-On August 2, 2010, Cvjetkovich married former professional wrestler Stacy Carter in St. Petersburg, FL on the beach in front of many family and friends.
+On August 2, 2010, Cvjetkovich married former professional wrestler Stacy Carter in St. Petersburg, Florida, on the beach in front of many family and friends.
 Cvjetkovich's younger brother Stevan and Adam Copeland (Edge) both stood as best men.
 "The Mouth Of The South" Jimmy Hart gave Stacy Carter away in the ceremony.
 They divorced in 2013.

 Cvjetkovich became a naturalized US Citizen in February, 2023.